niharikasharma/data-512-final-project/README.md

 2. Why should a user trust that the algorithm understands who they are, what they like and what they are doing?

 By doing this project we compared and predicted the subjective characteristics of recommendation algorithm.
-We find that the recommendations from collaborative filtering approach are quite diverse and fresh, whereas the recommendations from content-based approach are quite the opposite.
+We found that the recommendations from collaborative filtering approach are diverse and fresh, whereas the recommendations from content-based approach are quite the opposite.
 It depends on the requirement of the users and what kind of recommendations they would like.
 Moreover, whatever recommendation we provide to the user, the two key important factors to keep in mind is awareness and explanation of the recommendations.
-Let the users be aware of how we are adapting to their tastes and make it clear that we are not recommending movies/items because it suits our business needs, but because it matches the information we have from them: their explicit taste preferences and ratings, their viewing history.
+Let the users be aware of how we are adapting to their tastes and make it clear that we are not recommending movies/items because it suits our business needs, but because it matches the information we have from them: their explicit taste preferences and ratings, and their viewing history.
 In conclusion, recommender systems need a deeper understanding of users and their information seeking tasks to be able to generate better recommendations[10].

 ### Data